 The PCR came into force on the 1st October 2014.
-Due to this change in legislation the Petroleum Licensing Authority (i.e. Greater Manchester Combined Authority) will be known as the Petroleum Enforcement Authority (PEA).
+Due to this change in legislation the Petroleum Licensing Authority (Greater Manchester Combined Authority) will be known as the Petroleum Enforcement Authority (PEA).

 As with existing petrol storage legislation, they apply to:

-- Workplaces that store petrol and dispense it through manual or electrical pumping from a storage tank, i.e. petrol filling stations (retail and non-retail)
+- workplaces that store petrol and dispense it through manual or electrical pumping from a storage tank, such as petrol filling stations (retail and non-retail)

-- Storage of petrol at non-workplace premises, e.g. private homes, clubs, associations, etc.
+- storage of petrol at non-workplace premises, for example, private homes, clubs and associations

 The regulations consolidate much of the existing legislation so there is little overall change.